I hope the following FAQs will answer some of your more common queries.

 A: TBH I tend to be very conservative when buying new paints in any medium.
 I’ve been wedded to Winsor and Newton for years, particularly their Artist’s ranges.
 And I particularly love their Artist’s acrylics.
 Thick bodied, rich and with very little shift between wet and dry colours.

-However, I am starting to experiment with other brands – Liquitex acrylics for instance.
+However, I did use Liquitex acrylics for a while – very good paints.
 In watercolour I may stray into other ranges such if there’s a paint of particular colour or characteristic unavailable in W&N.

 Q: Do you have a set palette of colours?

 A: Yes, I do.
 Very traditional pairings of warm and cool primaries supplemented with earth colours and occasional ‘guests’:

 Lemon Yellow and Cadmium Yellow;

 I usually use a subset of these e.g. I love using just Raw Sienna and Ultramarine Blue together in watercolour.